SANdood/SmartThings-Hubitat-Portability-Library/README.md

 When using this library, `getHubPlatform()` ***MUST*** be called from the `installed()` method before accessing the state variables.
 Then you can use `state.hubPlatform`, `state.isST` and `state.isHE` in your runtime code.

+Note also that you only need to insert the text between the two lines of asterisks into your code - the rest is just comments.

 ### metadata{}-safe calls
 The following 3 calls are safe to use anywhere within a Device Handler or Application
   - these can be called (e.g., if (getPlatform() == 'SmartThings'), or referenced (i.e., if (platform == 'Hubitat') )